 Q. Can attendees bring fidget toys, edibles, electronic devices such as headphones, or other objects to calm their nerves?

 A. Yes, attendees are encouraged to bring fidget toys and edibles, but we ask that all electronic devices including phones and tablets be turned off during the performance.
-We will have fidgets available at the performance.
+We will have complimentary fidgets and earplugs available at the performance.

 Q. Can we leave the theatre during the show?
 If we decide to come back, can we return to our seat?

-Q. Can I listen to the music with my child in advance?
+Q. Can I listen to the music in advance?

 Q. How long is the performance?

-A. The performance is approximately 2 and ½ hours and it includes a 15-minute intermission.
+A. Oklahoma! is approximately 2 and ½ hours and it includes a 15-minute intermission.
+A Connecticut Christmas Carol will be 90 minutes with no intermission.

 Q. How can I help spread the word?

-Q. Who should I contact if I have questions about the autism-friendly performance?
+Q. Who should I contact if I have questions about the Sensory-Friendly performance?